lotusify/One-UI-Optimization-Script/readme.md

   </p>

 # Prerequire
-To run it in Windows/MacOS/Linux, make sure you have ADB installed, if you didn't install it or don't know to do, please click [me](adbinstruction.md) to see how to do
+To run it in Windows/MacOS/Linux, make sure you have ADB installed, if you didn't install, please click [me](https://developer.android.com/studio/releases/platform-tools) to install
 # What can this script do?
 Debloat system apps to make your system to make your One UI faster, better battery life and improve privacy